osmandapp/web/main/docs/user/widgets/info-widgets.md

 </Tabs>

 You can use the widget to find out the elevation of the current map center above sea level.
-[Download](../start-with/download-maps.md) height maps of the required area to display information in the Elevation: map center widget.
+[Download](../start-with/download-maps.md) heightmaps of the required area to display information in the *Elevation: map center widget*.

 | | |
 |------------|------------|